KathyrnY/note-generator/README.md

   ## Description

 The note taker generator requires a title and text for the note you want to create.
-It helps remove the daily burden task of remembering things and allows you to quickly create notes with a simple layout in order to proirtoize what's most important in life.
+It helps remove the daily burden task of remembering things and allows you to quickly create notes with a simple layout in order to prioritize what's most important in life.
 You will have the option to view passed saved notes and also delete any notes you no longer need.

   ## Table of Contents